Talk of the Town: Microsoft Copilot + Pcs, Security, Compatibility, and What Businesses Need to Know

 The Identity Theft Resource Center reported a 490% increase in the number of data breaches in the first half of 2024 compared to the same period in 2023.
 If you are confident about your security protocols, consider Penetration Testing (Pen Tests).
 These simulated attacks, conducted by penetration testers, expose vulnerabilities in your systems before malicious actors can exploit them.
 If you are interested in learning about Penetration Testing and how it fits into your cybersecurity strategy, we recommend registering for our Ethical Hacking webinar on the 26th of September 2024.

 Additionally, budgeting for cyber insurance provides an essential safety net.
 While prevention is key, incidents can still occur, and cyber insurance can protect against the financial impact of breaches or ransomware attacks.
+Cyber insurance premiums are expected to increase by over 25% in 2025, and enacting security measures can help drive those costs down.

 4) General Budgeting